FNGarvin/VideoCoF-on-Runpod/README.md

 ![Zasper Terminal View with Command](assets/zasper.jpg)

 Paste and run the following command in the terminal.
 Remember to adjust parameters (like `--video_path` and `--prompt`) for your specific use case.
+Be prepared for very chatty output, including some potentially confusing warnings.
+And due to the scale of data being moved around, some of the steps are so slow as to appear hung.
+Be patient.

 ```bash
 # Corrects the output video speed to 24 FPS (optional, but recommended)